garrandall/popular-music-data/tracks/pray-sam-smith-logic.md

-Maybe I'll pray (Lord), pray (Lord), maybe I'll pray I've never believed in you, no, but I'm gonna...
+Maybe I'll pray (Lord), pray (Lord), maybe I'll pray I've never believed in you, no, but I'm gonna

 Won't you call me?